duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_5_hw_assembly_db21m.md

 ## Additional Parts {#howto-additional-parts-db21m}

 ### Step 69
-If you have an april tag take some glue and put it in between the two nylon screws on the top of you Duckiebot.
+If you have an April tag take some glue and put it in between the two nylon screws on the top of you Duckiebot.

 <div figure-id="fig:db21-step_69">
      <img src="db21-step_69.png" style='width: 40em' />